STEM Programs

 As careers in science, technology, engineering, and math become more prevalent, community colleges are shifting their focus to meet demand and secure their place in a rapidly changing educational landscape.

 In 2012, the President’s Council of Advisors on Science and Technology issued a dire warning that if the United States did not boost programming to produce one million more graduates in science, technology, engineering, and math (STEM), the nation would lose its status as the leader in those fields.
-Since then, several national science organizations, including the National Research Council, the National Academies of Sciences, and the National Academy of Engineering have called on community colleges to lead the charge in STEM education in order to keep up with demand.
+Since then, several national science organizations, including the National Research Council, the National Academies of Sciences, and the National Academy of Engineering, have called on community colleges to lead STEM education to keep up with demand.

 High on the list of priorities is preparing students early for STEM studies.
-Experts agree that children should be exposed to STEM career pathways in elementary school, and should have continued exposure through their middle school and high school years.
-Classroom experiences are important, but George Boggs, the CEO Emeritus of the American Association of Community Colleges, posits that visits to college campuses, involvement in research opportunities, advanced STEM studies in high school, science fairs, and summer camps are also necessary in order to get schoolchildren excited about careers in STEM.
+Experts agree that children should be exposed to STEM career pathways in elementary school and should have continued exposure through their middle school and high school years.
+Classroom experiences are essential, but George Boggs, the CEO Emeritus of the American Association of Community Colleges, posits that visits to college campuses, involvement in research opportunities, advanced STEM studies in high school, science fairs, and summer camps are also necessary to get schoolchildren excited about careers in STEM.

 This video illustrates that engineers, scientists, cybersecurity experts, and other STEM professionals are in demand.

-According to Boggs, another critical component in devising successful STEM programs is developing curriculum articulation between high schools and community colleges to reduce the number of students who have to take remedial courses once they get to college.
-In math especially, community college students demonstrate a lack of preparedness that serves as a barrier to many of them pursuing careers in a STEM-related field.
-Additionally, Boggs points out that the perception that STEM careers are not friendly to women and minorities must be changed if the nation is to keep pace with demand for highly-skilled, highly trained workers.
-Fortunately, there are dozens programs available to help community colleges expand their STEM offerings, and many have taken advantage of the opportunity.
+According to Boggs, another critical component in devising successful STEM programs is developing curriculum articulation between high schools and community colleges to reduce the number of students taking remedial courses once they get to college.
+In math especially, community college students demonstrate a lack of preparedness that hinders many of them from pursuing careers in a STEM-related field.
+Additionally, Boggs points out that the perception that STEM careers are not friendly to women and minorities must be changed if the nation is to keep pace with the demand for highly skilled, highly-trained workers.
+Fortunately, there are dozens of programs available to help community colleges expand their STEM offerings, and many have taken advantage of the opportunity.

 States Offer Free Tuition for STEM Majors

-As part of the push to encourage more college students to study in a STEM field, some states are offering free tuition.
-In New York, the STEM Incentive Program provides students that graduate in the top ten percent of their high school class with a scholarship to cover their tuition expenses.
-The scholarship is good for up to five years after graduation and can be used at any institution within the State University of New York or City University of New York systems.
+Some states are offering free tuition as part of the push to encourage more college students to study in a STEM field.
+In New York, the STEM Incentive Program provides students who graduate in the top ten percent of their high school class with a scholarship to cover their tuition expenses.
+The scholarship is good for up to five years after graduation.
+It can be used at any institution within the State University of New York or City University of New York systems.

 STEM Grant Opportunities Encourage Program Development

-Community colleges currently have dozens of grant programs available to them in order to build STEM programming from the ground up and encourage more students to pursue STEM careers.
+Community colleges have dozens of grant programs to build STEM programming from the ground up and encourage more students to pursue STEM careers.
 They include:

 1. Louis Stokes Alliances for Minority Participation – This program focuses on increasing the number of minority and underrepresented students in STEM disciplines.